NEWS & EVENTS

 The Kent County Learning Center is expanding again, this time to Baywood Village near Chestertown.

-The ball has dropped and the noisemakers have gone silent until Dec.
-31. For those who watched New Year's come and go without settling on an annual resolution, we have one for you.
-With January being National Mentoring Month, we suggest you resolve to become a mentor to a local boy or girl who could use the knowledge and wisdom you have acquired throughout the year "Mentoring builds relationships that are as meaningful for the mentor as they are for the young person," states the National Mentoring Month organization.
-"Having a mentor empowers young people to make smart choices that put them on a path to making better life decisionsThe theme of this year's National Mentoring Month campaign is "In Real Life."
-Last week, Kent County News writer Lena Ellwanger explored what mentoring looks like in real life with her story about the Homework Depot held twice a week at Emmanuel Episcopal Church in Chestertown.
+January is National Mentoring Month!
+Become a mentor to a local boy or girl who could use the knowledge and wisdom you have acquired throughout the year "Mentoring builds relationships that are as meaningful for the mentor as they are for the young person," states the National Mentoring Month organization.
+"Having a mentor empowers young people to make smart choices that put them on a path to making better life decisions.

 March 2, 2015